actioncrew/actionstack/projects/actionstack/sagas/README.md

 ### Middleware

-- sagaMiddleware: Middleware to connect sagas to the store.
-Use sagaMiddleware.run to start the root saga.
+- sagas: Middleware to connect sagas to the store.

 ### Effects